OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/github-actions.md

     runs-on: ubuntu-latest
     name: Create a release in Octopus
     permissions:
+      # Add any additional permissions your job requires here
       id-token: write # This is required to obtain the ID token from GitHub Actions
+      contents: read # For example: this is required to check out code, remove if not needed
     steps:
       - name: Login to Octopus
         uses: OctopusDeploy/login@v1